-- Product Design
+- Product design

-- Front-end Development
+- Front-end development

-- Reduced bike unlocking times by 225%
+- Reduced amount of time taken to unlock a bike by 225%

-- Reduced bike return issues by 99%
+- Decreased costs by reducing bike return issues by 99%

-- Average session per user increased by 18%
+- Increased return user by 18%

-Bike sharing is a popular concept around the world and a variety of these programs exist in global cities such as New York, Amsterdam and nowadays in Tokyo.
+Bike-sharing is a popular concept around the world and a variety of these programs exist in global cities such as New York, Amsterdam and nowadays in Tokyo.